Latest revision: Cabinet Order No. 127 of March 31, 2017

 (iv)relationships in which the producer, jointly with a supplier or importer of the imported goods, controls directly or indirectly a third person.

-( Persons having an interest in the Japanese industry)
+(Persons having an interest in the Japanese industry)

-(2)Producers not to be included in the Japanese producers referred to in paragraph (1) of the preceding Article pursuant to the provisions of paragraph (2) of that Article and the output of goods of the same kind as the imported goods produced in Japan by the producers are not included in the Japanese producers and the total output referred to in item (i) of the preceding paragraph, and the persons engaged in the production of the goods of the producers not to be included in the Japanese producers referred to in paragraph (1) of the preceding Article pursuant to the provisions of paragraph (2) of that Article are not included in the persons engaged in the production, referred to in item (ii) of the preceding paragraph.
+(2)Producers not to be included in the Japanese producers referred to in paragraph (1) of the preceding Article pursuant to the provisions of paragraph (2) of that Article and the output of goods of the same kind as the imported goods produced in Japan by these producers are not included in the Japanese producers and the total output referred to in item (i) of the preceding paragraph, and the persons engaged in the production of the goods of the producers not to be included in the Japanese producers referred to in paragraph (1) of the preceding Article pursuant to the provisions of paragraph (2) of that Article are not included in the persons engaged in the production, referred to in item (ii) of the preceding paragraph.

 (A person not included in a new supplier)